lambda-dom/spell_revisions/spell_revisions/docs/fixes.md

 * Summon Djinni: sword: make a real sword, remove apr bonus (move to cre), damage bonus 4 -> 5.
 Djinni: increase first class 9 -> 10, wis 15 -> 14, hps 70 -> 89, ac 5 -> 0, thac0 10 -> 7, apr 3/2 -> 3, neutral -> ally, gender male -> summoned.

 * Summon Hakeashar: fix icons.
 Swap the contact with the nishruu to give hakeashar the better version. thac0 4 -> 2, allegiance enemy -> ally.
 Fix eff that summons nishruu -> hakeashar.

+* Chaos: renamed sphere of chaos for compatibility with the wizard version.
+The description already contains sphere talk in it so this is lore justified.

 ## B. 8.
 Level 8.